COPA unable to find victims in probe of Chicago officers allegedly having sex with migrants housed at stations

 The update from Kersten came less than two weeks after the agency acknowledged that it received a complaint of sexual misconduct involving at least one CPD officer and a migrant housed at the Ogden District station on the city’s West Side.

-“Any time you’re investigating an allegation of sexual misconduct … (there) are incredibly powerful barriers to people feeling they can trust a system and come forward and share their experiences,” Kersten said.
+“Since receiving notification of this allegation, COPA has been working to substantiate whether these allegations in fact occurred, as well as to identify the source of the initial allegation,” Kersten said.
+“Any time you’re investigating an allegation of sexual misconduct … (there) are incredibly powerful barriers to people feeling they can trust a system and come forward and share their experiences.”

+After receiving the first allegation, COPA contacted the CPD’s Bureau of Internal Affairs, which initiated its own investigation, a “potential criminal investigation should a victim of sexual assault be identified,” Kersten said.

 The second allegation involves possibly one officer in the Town Hall District on the North Side, Kersten said.
-That alleged victim also remains unidentified currently, she said.
+That alleged victim also remains unidentified currently, she added.

-After receiving the first allegation, COPA contacted the CPD’s Bureau of Internal Affairs, which initiated its own investigation, CPD leaders have previously said.

 Hundreds of migrants, largely from Central America, have been bused to Chicago and other major cities from Texas in recent months.
 Since April, CPD’s 22 district stations — along with several other city-owned or otherwise unused buildings — have become temporary homes for hundreds of migrants, sometimes drawing the ire of local residents.